NFDI4Energy/EFZN_rdm/README.md

 ### Software and Simulation

     {{0-1}}
-Simulations and software programmes are a special case.
-Here, not only the resulting datasets are of scientific value but also the programmes, algorithms and settings leading up to the data.Research programmes and simulation software are essential in energy research.
+Simulations and software programs are a special case.
+Here, not only the resulting datasets are of scientific value but also the programs, algorithms and settings leading up to the data.
+Research programs and simulation software are essential in energy research.
 Some researchers are very reluctant in sharing this part of their research work, sometimes because of economic considerations.

     {{0-1}}
 The German Research Alliance (DFG) adresses software development in a research context in its [Guidelines for Safeguarding Good Research Practice](https://www.dfg.de/en/research_funding/principles_dfg_funding/good_scientific_practice/index.html), stating that "software programmed by researchers is made publicly available along with the source code".
 The source code must be persistent, citable and documented.
 Certain individual exceptions are possible, though.